 How is the money spent?

-Money is allocated to marketing actions undertaken by Stellenbosch 360, on a project by project basis, after a project plan and budget has been approved by the board of SPM.
+Money is allocated to marketing actions undertaken in Stellenbosch, on a project by project basis, after a project plan and budget has been approved by the board of SPM.

 Will the money be used for salaries?